Process Safety Alliance

 - Society of Chemical Manufacturers and Affiliates (SOCMA)

 - United States Environmental Protection Agency (EPA)

-Training and education:
+Training and education

 - Deliver or arrange for the delivery of process safety courses.

-Outreach and communication:
+Outreach and communication

 - Speak, exhibit, or appear at OSHA's or the Alliance Partners' conferences and regional or local meetings, such as those attended by small businesses.

 - Work with other Alliance participants on specific issues and projects on the identification and management of chemical reactivity hazards that are addressed and developed through the Alliance Program.